Students Should Plan Now To Avoid Future Debt

 “They’re struggling with following the norm.
 They may say they’re different, but they’re really following the path of everyone else,” ONeal says.

 ONeal encourages teens to start applying for scholarships early, find gainful employment and start saving for their future.
 He advises high school freshmen to apply for scholarships, even though college is four years away, and encourages those already in college to continually apply for more scholarships to help avoid excessive student loans.
+He also mentioned some companies are beginning to run student loan forgiveness schemes for those students who have got them self a full time job in a qualifying profession.
+This will really support them in managing their finances as soon as they come out of university or have a student loan.

 Jeff Abell is the Teen Advisory Council Program Coordinator at Youth Resources.